sofa-framework/doc/15_Using_SOFA/35_Inspect_performances.md

 [![TraceVisitorLogTime\_Vector](https://www.sofa-framework.org/wp-content/uploads/2014/11/TraceVisitorLogTime_Vector1.png){.aligncenter
 .size-full .wp-image-1295 width="600"
 height="343"}](https://www.sofa-framework.org/wp-content/uploads/2014/11/TraceVisitorLogTime_Vector1.png)
-Here, we trace the particles numero 2 and 3.
+Here, we trace the particles number 2 and 3.
 A FixedConstraint acts in this scene on the particle 3: it filters its velocity and acceleration, and set it to zero, to act as a fixed particle.
 We can visualize the effect of the ApplyConstraint visitor on the state vector.